PelleLille/hsl-docs/rcptto.rst

   Reject the `RCPT TO` command (recipient) with a permanent (554) error.

-  :param string reason: the reject message (multiline if an array)
+  :param reason: reject message with reason
+  :type reason: string or array
   :param array options: an options array
   :return: doesn't return, script is terminated